GlitchyCrafting/WDHANY/README.md

 # WDHANY

-#### If you're looking for one of my projects, you can find it in the list below.
+#### If I sent you here for one of my projects, you can find it in the list below.

 | Name | Description |
 | ---- | ----------- |